RespDev/CytonicBOT/README.md

 # CytonicMC Discord Bot

-The discord bot behind cytonic mc's discord server.
+The discord bot behind CytonicMC's discord server.

 Down below is a quick tutorial on how to run the discord bot correctly.